 Of those respondents who do have health insurance (N=1927), 39 percent said they are paying for coverage themselves.
 This is over six times greater than the estimated 6 percent of the general population that pays for private, non-group insurance, according to the Kaiser Family Foundation.

 Of uninsured respondents, the vast majority – 88% – say that the primary reason that they don’t have insurance is that they can’t afford it.

 The report and slides below provide more data collected from over 3,400 US-based artists — dancers, actors, musicians, visual artists, filmmakers — who participated in the Artists and Health Insurance Survey between July 15 and August 31, 2013.
 The data confirms what arts organizations and artists have known all along; that artists have limited access to affordable health insurance under the existing empoyer-based systems.

-Musicians and artists often work on a freelance basis — performing or composing for specific events, albums or projects — with compensation based on a contracted arrangement.
+Musicians and artists often work on a freelance basis — performing, composing, or creating for specific events, albums or projects — with compensation based on a contracted arrangement.
 Since they are usually not employees of any particular institution or corporation, they must seek out individual health insurance policies.
 But these individual health policies are expensive, and artists’ varying income from month-to-month makes it more difficult to consistently afford premium payments.
 The combination of self-employment, varying income, and lower household income has make it much more difficult for artists to get and obtain affordable health insurance.